confluentinc/kafka-rest/docs/config.rst

   * Importance: low

 ``consumer.iterator.backoff.ms``
   Amount of time to backoff when an iterator runs out of data.
 If a consumer has a dedicated worker thread, this is effectively the maximum error for the entire request timeout.
 It should be small enough to closely target the timeout, but large enough to avoid busy waiting.

   * Type: int
   * Default: 50
   * Importance: low

 ``consumer.iterator.timeout.ms``
   Timeout for blocking consumer iterator operations.
 This should be set to a small enough value that it is possible to effectively peek() on the iterator.

   * Type: int
   * Default: 1
   * Importance: low

+``producer.threads``
+  Number of threads to run produce requests on.

+  * Type: int
+  * Default: 5
+  * Importance: low

+``shutdown.graceful.ms``
+  Amount of time to wait after a shutdown request for outstanding requests to complete.

+  * Type: int
+  * Default: 1000
+  * Importance: low